johnnyrichard/awesomekling.github.io/_posts/2020-1-22-pledge-and-unveil-in-SerenityOS.md

 int unveil(const char* path, const char* permissions);
 ```

-A `path` can be either a file or a directory.
+`path` can be either a file or a directory.
 If it's a directory, the permissions will apply to any file in the subtree of that directory.

-The `permissions` is a string containing zero or all of these letters:
+`permissions` is a string containing zero or more of these letters:

 * **`r`**: Read access
 * **`w`**: Write access